-The United Kingdom (UK) is one of the world's great economies and a very popular destination for expats, thanks to its high quality of life.
-Comprising the four countries of England, Northern Ireland, Scotland and Wales, the UK has a rich history and culture represented by these distinctive regional identities.
-At HSBC, our roots in the UK go deep, with our HSBC headquarters having been based in London since 1992.1
+The United Kingdom (UK) is one of the world's great economies and a very popular destination for expats, thanks to its high quality of life, rich history and diverse culture.
+At HSBC, our roots in the UK go deep, with our HSBC headquarters having been based in London since 19921.

 Are you just doing some light research into a move or are you already several steps into your relocation?
-Either way, this guide will give you some of the essential info you need for a successful start to life in the UK.
+From opening a bank account to home loans and healthcare, this guide will give you some of the essential info you need for a successful start to life in the UK.

 Take me straight to:

 Getting your finances in order is critical before you arrive in the UK.
 You will need to ensure you have enough funds to cover the cost of setting up your new home and getting connected.
 At HSBC, we're here to help you get all your banking needs taken care of so you get off to a smooth start.

 Whether you're moving to live, work or study abroad, you will need a bank account so you can pay bills, receive your salary and have access to cash.

 You can choose to open a local account, called a current account, after you've arrived.
 Alternatively, you may be eligible to open a UK bank account ahead of your move.

 With HSBC you can open an overseas account in over 30 countries and regions (including the UK).
 You can do it online or through your local HSBC International Banking Centre before you move, or once you've arrived at your destination.